dcambur/FAF191_TMPS/README.md

 ## Implementation

 Let's build a toy factory!
-Abstract Factory is used to work with different toy factories Builder is used to make MVP and Full product versions by parts Prototype is used for mass-producing (if implementing this will ever be needed)
+Abstract Factory is used to work with different toy factories.
+Builder is used to make MVP and Full product versions by parts.
+Prototype is used for mass-producing (if implementing this will ever be needed).

-Facade is used to hide some initialization process from the client
+Facade is used to hide some initialization process from the client.
-Decorator is used to create the logging logic
+Decorator is used to create the logging logic.
-Proxy is needed to combine logging logic with the product creation
+Proxy is needed to combine logging logic with the product creation.

 ### Snippets
 #### Decorator